Don’t wait – First ticket release of 2020 for 3rd Annual Winter Party at Galvanize – TechCrunch

 Last year, nearly 1,000 of you joined us for luscious libations, fantastic food, world-class networking and some crazy karaoke .
 No one does karaoke like TechCrunch does karaoke.

 Tickets are limited — and we’re rolling them out in batches.
-Grab yours now ($85 a pop right here).
+Grab yours now ($85 a pop, right here).
 If you miss out, keep checking back for the next ticket release.

 What’s on tap this year?
-Well, craft beer for one thing and wine for another.
+Well, craft beer for one thing, and wine for another.
 Plus delicious apps (just eat them — no coding required), party games and activities, plenty of photo ops and giveaways.
 We even have a few surprises for you.

 Between the food and the fun, be sure to check out a select few early-stage startups exhibiting their products.
 Interested in doing just that?
 You can buy demo tables here for $1,500 each — and the price includes four tickets to the party.
 Remember, we said a “select few,” so get yours before we sell out (only four tables left!).